Penguinlay/notion-inline-latex/README.md

 ## To-Do-List
 - [ ] Figure out a way to eliminate the need for the presence of math block for the script to work.
+- [ ] Figure out how to avoid cursor shifting to the beginning of the block after each render.

 ## Customization
 - Small value for startUpWaitTime and keyUpWaitTime can make the script load improperly.